Operated by ?

 A day in the “Fair City” starts with an orientation drive through Eire’s capital, including statue-lined O’Connell Street, elegant Georgian squares, and St. Patrick’s Cathedral.
 The afternoon is at leisure.
 Later, why not join an optional dinner at the Guinness Storehouse?

-Take the FERRY across the Irish Sea to Holyhead on the Welsh Isle of Anglesey with its tongue-twisting names.
-Follow the North Wales coast to Chester, the ancient county town on the Dee River.
-See the Roman remains, black and white half-timbered buildings, and the two-tiered arcades called the “Rows.”
+Take the ferry across the Irish Sea to Holyhead on the Welsh Isle of Anglesey with its tongue-twisting names.
+Explore North Wales on the way to Caernarvon where the castle saw the investiture of Charles as Prince of Wales.
 Overnight in Liverpool, of Beatles fame and once the departure port of the great transatlantic liners.